serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 ## Conclusion

-Here we saw some commonly occuring instances of the Overlapping Instances error that GHC seemingly loves to throw at us now and then.
-We have hopefully learned a thing or two about how GHC resolves type class instances, which might help us track down and fix it properly the next time we come across it.
+Here we saw some commonly occurring instances of the Overlapping Instances error that GHC seemingly loves to throw at us now and then.
+Hopefully, we have learned a thing or two about how GHC resolves type class instances, which might help us track down and fix the error properly the next time we come across it.

+If you would like to read more of our Haskell articles, be sure to check our [Haskell section](https://serokell.io/blog/haskell) or follow us on [Twitter](https://twitter.com/serokell) or [Dev](https://dev.to/serokell).